TyberiusPrime/pypipegraph/README.txt

         op.close()
     jobA = pypipegraph.FileGeneratingJob(output_filename, do_the_work)
     pypipegraph.run()
-    print 'the pipegraph is done'
+    print 'the pipegraph is done and has returned control to you.'

 Jobs